 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.
-This inspection took place on 15 and 16 December 2016 and was unannounced.
-The inspection was carried out by one inspector on the first day and two inspectors on the second.
+This inspection took place on 2 and 3 March 2017 and was unannounced.
+The inspection was carried out by one inspector and an expert by experience.
+An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.